awilmoth/nillion-test/README.md

 ## Deploying Code Updates

 The Github Action workflow triggers on all pushes to main.
 This will run the tests, build the docker container and push to ECR with the tag ```latest```.
 To update the ECS tasks to run the latest code, update the ECS Service in the AWS console or via the cli to get the latest docker container from ECR.

+## Improvements

+There are a number of things that could be done to improve this project:\

+1. Further harden security by eliminating all wildcards in the IAM resource definitions.
+2. Implement CD if desired.
+3. The Fargate containers are currently set up with a public IP for testing.
+This could be removed for security.
+4. ECS tasks could communicate with each other over a private network for improved security.